 This confirms to us the advances in energy efficiency of the watch, both software and hardware.
 Being optimistic, this means that the 46 mm model, with a 455mAh battery, will last 10 days before having to recharge its battery.

 Not quite the two weeks Huawei promises but it may be achievable with different usage.

 Note that if you are thinking about getting the 42mm model, the battery drops in half, offering a capacity of only 215mAh.

-For the average user who uses the GPS on to run three times a week, the duration will be slightly shorter than that of the data sheet, but much longer than what we are used to seeing in the market.
+For the average user who uses the GPS on to run three times a week, the duration will be shorter, but still much longer than what we are used to seeing from other smartwatches.

-In fact, we verify that it is in line with the times achieved with the Samsung Galaxy Watch, which is one of the most durable, even exceeding the week of use but with the screen deactivated.
+In fact, it's in line with the times achieved by the Samsung Galaxy Watch, which is one of the most power efficient, even exceeding a week of use but - and here's the rub - that's with the screen deactivated.
+So, kind of pointless.

-The charging base is a similar to that used by the rest of the smartwatch on the market, a flat piece of plastic with magnets to position the watch on top.
+The charging base is a similar to that used by the other smartwatches on the market, a flat piece of plastic with magnets to position the watch on top.
 The connection is USB-C in order to take advantage of the same cable as your Android mobile.

 Software & Apps